Table of Contents

 Impress clients and save hours with custom, automated reporting.

-You’ve spent time structuring the report, writing clear commentary, and highlighting wins.
-But if your report is just emailed out with no context or conversation, it’s easy to end up unread—or misunderstood.
+You've structured the report, written clear commentary, and highlighted the wins.
+But if it goes out by email with no context or conversation, it's easy for it to end up unread or misunderstood.

-Don’t think of reports as busywork; think of them as opportunities to build trust, align on strategy, and deepen your client relationships.
-When you treat reporting as a two-way exchange, not a one-sided download, you shift it from data delivery to client collaboration.
+Reports aren't busywork.
+They're opportunities to build trust and deepen your client relationships.
+Treat reporting as a two-way exchange rather than a one-sided download and it shifts from data delivery to client collaboration.

-A short call—just 15 to 20 minutes—can transform how your client engages with the data.
+A short call of 15 to 20 minutes transforms how your client engages with the data.
 It gives you space to highlight key insights, answer questions in real time, and pivot the conversation toward strategy.

-Clients don’t always know what questions to ask until they’re looking at the data with you.
-By making this a regular part of your reporting cadence, you make space for better feedback, stronger relationships, and more shared wins.
+Clients don't always know what questions to ask until they're looking at the data with you.
+Make it a regular part of your reporting cadence and you get better feedback and more shared wins.

-Embedding your agency’s calendar into your reports and dashboards makes it easy for clients to book follow-up meetings to discuss the next opportunity for growth.
+Embedding your agency's calendar into your reports and dashboards makes it easy for clients to book a follow-up meeting to discuss the next opportunity for growth.

 Agency tip: Connect your preferred client messaging tool to discuss reports, share insights, and answer questions without leaving your reporting platform.

 Not every client cares about the same metrics.
-Leadership might want revenue and ROI, while a marketing manager may want deeper channel performance.
+Leadership might want revenue and ROI, while a marketing manager wants deeper channel performance.

 Reports are a springboard to action.
-But if they end with a summary and no direction, your client may wonder, “So... now what?”
+But if yours ends with a summary and no direction, your client is left wondering, "So… now what?"

-Close every report with 2–3 simple recommendations.
-Whether it’s “increase budget on top-performing campaigns” or “test new landing page copy,” these action items show that you're not simply tracking results—you’re actively thinking about how to improve them.
+Close every report with 2 to 3 simple recommendations.
+Whether it's "increase budget on top-performing campaigns" or "test new landing page copy," these action items show that you're not only tracking results, you're actively thinking about how to improve them.

 Build out templates that focus on the metrics each client needs to see - report on what’s necessary rather than everything and anything because after one view, they are rarely looked at again so make your reports meaningful, understandable and don’t forget to include the most important pieces - WE DID THIS - AND THE RESULT WAS THAT or WE NOTED THIS and will be taking THIS ACTION in the next month.